anaes-data-lab/data-site/content/about.md

 type: about
 ---

-This is the about page.
+This website is a place for the RCH data group to share ideas and techniques related to data science.